Allenuzoma/WEB-SOLUTION-WITH-WORDPRESS/README.md

- 8. Verify the physical volume is created by entering:
+ 8. Verify the physical volume is created by entering

          sudo pvs